 As a reminder to staff and students, when a vehicle is hired whether inside or outside the UK, insurance for this should be taken out with the car hire company and the department hiring the vehicle is responsible for ensuring this is in place.

-Those currently living in the UK may be eligible to apply under the EU Settlement Scheme and should check their eligibility using the link here.
 Applicants who receive settled or pre-settled status will be able to re-enter the UK after a trip abroad but should check the details of the scheme and the information provided by the Home Office when their status is confirmed.